peter0083/Black-Duck-Data-Challenge2017/README.md

 team member: Peter and Sheena

-Please find the 'insight.Rmd' in 'src' directory.
+Please find the `insight.md` in `doc` directory.

+Data and and results directories
+- raw data set and `data.feather` generated from the raw data set exceed the file size limit (100 mb) of github.com free account so these two files are removed from the repo.

-Outline:
+Challenge Outline:
 - find something useful/insights out of this data set
 - ie. first column is uuid. each row is a open source project.
 - each project has three features, a version and a license associated with each projects